cppHusky/debouncer-udevmon/README.md

 This debouncer is easy to integrated with keyd, because they are both modularized middleware layer in libevdev.

-Just run `debouncer` first and `keyd` then, you will get a debounced and remapped keyboard! the data flow from keyboard to applications is:
+Just run `debouncer-udevmon` first and `keyd` then, you will get a debounced and remapped keyboard! the data flow from keyboard to applications is:

 ```
-(keyboard device) -> debouncer -> keyd -> (next layer)
+(keyboard device) -> debouncer-udevmon -> keyd -> (next layer)
 ```

 You can also integrate `udevmon.service` and `keyd.service`.
 But notice that **the order and time of services matter**. `keyd` needs to start after `udevmon` starts, and `udevmon` needs a few microseconds to be ready.
 So you should [create a drop-in configuration file](https://wiki.archlinux.org/title/Systemd#Drop-in_configuration_files) that wants `udevmon` as optional dependency and sleep for some time before executing the command.